LED High Bay Lighting for Warehouses, Cold Storage and Gym Applications

 Extreme internal heat inside any high output LED fixture can cause gel capacitors to dry out within the driver components.
 In turn, this causes premature driver failure long before the end of rated life.
-A well designed linear LED high bay should be constructed of aluminum (superior to steel for heat dissipation), vented for heat escape, and provide adequate heat sink to absorb and disperse heat away from LED diodes and drivers.
+A well designed linear LED high bay should be constructed of aluminum (superior to steel for heat dissipation), vented for heat escape, and provide an adequate heat sink to absorb and disperse heat away from LED diodes and drivers.

 Linear LED high bays typically require lenses to diffuse glare.
 As a general rule, lens diffusers should be used for low bay locations (below 15′) as well as high bay locations 15′ to 30′.
 In higher applications, a lens may not be necessary.
 It also depends on the sightline of the fixture and the application.
 In many cases, lighting manufacturers will base fixture efficacy on open fixtures without lenses.
 This is excellent for stating high LPW (lumens per watt), but may not be suitable for the needs of the application.
 Accurate lumen calculations need to be addressed with and without lenses for the best measure of performance.

 Fixture efficiency is calculated by the amount of light produced by the light source within the fixture vs the total amount of light emitted by the fixture.
 Fixture efficacy is the measurement of useful light output per unit of electricity.
 This is calculated by dividing the total lumens emitted from the light fixture by the total wattage consumed by the light fixture, lumens per watt (LPW).